buehler/dotnet-operator-sdk/CONTRIBUTING.md

 This is an open souce project and shall be driven by the community.

-This project and everyone participating in it is governed by the [KubeOps Code of Conduct](https://github.com/dotnet/dotnet-operator-sdk/blob/main/CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [.NET Foundation Code of Conduct](https://dotnetfoundation.org/about/policies/code-of-conduct).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior by [opening a new issue](https://github.com/dotnet/dotnet-operator-sdk/issues/new) with the title prefixed with '[CODE OF CONDUCT]'.

 This document describes how contributions may be done and what is required to develop on KubeOps.